htcondor/htcondor/docs/man-pages/condor_transform_ads.rst

     Specifies the file containing definitions of the transformation rules.
  **-jobtransforms** *name-list*
-    Specifies one or more transform names.
+    A comma-separated list of more transform names.
 The transform rules will be read from the configuration file ``JOB_TRANSFORM_<name>`` values.
  **-in[:<form>]** *infile*
     Specifies an input file containing ClassAd(s) to be transformed.